cbragg9/Weather-Dashboard/README.md

 # Weather-Dashboard
-Retrieve weather data for cities using OpenWeather API
+Retrieve weather data for cities using OpenWeather API.
+Search for a city, and dashboard will display the temp, humidity,
+wind speed, and UV index (with severity) for the current day.
+Additionally, the 5 day forecast will display.
+A list of previously
+searched cities will add buttons on the left that will pull up the
+previously searched cities weather.

+# Latest Commit
+-Added files and Bootstrap/jQuery links